What is folate?

 Do some people need more folate?

 Pregnant women need at least 600 mcg of folate each day from foods and supplements.
 The brain and spine of the unborn baby form in the first 4 weeks of the pregnancy (the first or second week after the first missed period).
-Taking a folic acid supplement each day helps reduce the chance of a neural tube defect in their unborn child.
+Taking a folic acid supplement each day helps reduce the chance of a neural tube defect in their developing child.

 Breastfeeding women need at least 500 mcg of folate each day from food and supplements.

-Never eat or take more than 1000 mcg (1 mg) of folate from foods and supplements each day unless your health care provider has told you to take more.
+It is recommended to not take more than 1000 mcg (1 mg) of folate from foods and supplements each day unless your health care provider has told you to take more.
 Too much folic acid can cause other health problems.